active-interest/seo-ultimate/readme.txt

 8. The Linkbox Inserter module encourages natural linkbuilding activity
 9. The Meta Editor module lets you edit important SEO data
 10. The Noindex Manager module
-11. The "Default Formats" tab of the Title Rewriter module
+11. The "Default Formats" tab of the Title Tag Rewriter module
-12. The "Pages" tab of the Title Rewriter module lets you edit Pages' <title> tags
+12. The "Pages" tab of the Title Tag Rewriter module lets you edit Pages' <title> tags
-13. The "Categories" tab of the Title Rewriter module lets you edit categories' <title> tags
+13. The "Categories" tab of the Title Tag Rewriter module lets you edit categories' <title> tags
 14. The "SEO Settings" box, which is visible on post & page editors
 15. The SEO Ultimate menu

 == Changelog ==

+= Version 3.0 (June 19, 2010) =
+* Feature: Added the Rich Snippet Creator module
+* Change: "Title Rewriter" has been renamed to "Title Tag Rewriter" to clarify that the module edits `<title>` tags, not post titles.

 = Version 2.9.1 (June 18, 2010) =
 * Bugfix: Restored support for editing the title tags of categories/tags/terms in WordPress 3.0